influxdata/docs-v2/content/influxdb/v2.0/upgrade/v1-to-v2/migrate-cqs.md

 ## Output all InfluxDB 1.x continuous queries

-To output and save all continuous queries that exist in your InfluxDB 1.x instance:
+To output and save all continuous queries that exist in your InfluxDB 1.x instance, do the following:

 1. Use the InfluxDB 1.x `influx` interactive shell to run `show continuous queries`: